GAYS AND LESBIANS CAN

 (Scroll down for full details)

-So man-man sex and woman-woman sex is okay
+So sex between men and sex between women is now

 SEX BETWEEN MEN